Halytska Synagogue

+The Halytska Synagogue, also called the Galitska Synagogue or Beit Yaakov Shul, is an Orthodox Jewish synagogue, located at 97a Zhylianska Street, in Kyiv, Ukraine.
+The congregation worships in the Ashkenazi rite.

 History

 The Aesopian synagogue was built in 1909 in a Moorish Revival style.
-The facade is neo-romanticist, with neo-Byzantine elements.
+The façade is Romanesque Revival, with Byzantine Revival elements.
 The building was devastated during the World War II by Nazis.
 For the next fifty years it was used as a workers' canteen of the "Transsignal" electrotechnical plant.

-It was renovated in 2001 and is inactive today.
+From 2002 to 2004, the building was restored and, As of February 2022, it was reported as being active.
+Since the synagogue's restoration, the Jewish Agency established Midrasha Tzionit, a learning center located at the synagogue.
+The Zionist learning center has afternoon and evening courses on key aspects of Jewish history, tradition, and ideology, including Hebrew and Tanakh classes.